jasmine97xuereb/on-symbolic-controllability/README.md

 The mean running time over 3 repeated runs is calculated for each.  --> This will automatically run the system set-up with generated monitor descriptions and calculate the mean running time (over 3 repeated runs).

-The experiment is repeated for incremental size and complexity for each of the three templates in [generate.py](https://github.com/jasmine97xuereb/sym-cont/blob/master/generate.py), starting at n=1 up to n=15.
+The experiment is repeated for incremental size and complexity for each of the six templates in [generate.py](https://github.com/jasmine97xuereb/sym-cont/blob/master/generate.py), starting at n=1 up to n=15.
 Each run has a predefined time threshold of 10 hours, which if overcame, the run is terminated.

-This will produce a CSV file with 3 columns (one for each monitor template) and 15 rows (for incremental size and complexity).
+This will produce a CSV file with 6 columns (one for each monitor template) and 15 rows (for incremental size and complexity).
 Each reading represents the corresponding mean running time.

 <!-- ## Authors